antonsysojev/MTXp_GWAS/README.md

 # 1. SCRIPTS

 Scripts `1*.sh`, `2*.sh` and `3*.sh` performs the cleaning and quality control of raw genotyped and imputed data, genome-wide association analysis and heritability estimation for the phenotypes of persistence to treatment with MTX, at one and three years respectively, in the primary population as well as its various subpopulations.
 Script `4*.sh` computes RA PRS weights through LDpred2 and uses these to quantify the RA PRS within each individual in our study population, ultimately testing this PRS for an association with our persistence outcomes.
-Lastly, script `5*.sh` processes the output from the four preceding scripts into a more manageable and readable format, with script `6*.R` obtaining the various cohort demographics tables presented within the publication.
+Script `5*.sh` processes the output from the four preceding scripts into a more manageable and readable format, with script `6*.R` obtaining the various cohort demographics tables presented within the publication.
+Lastly, script `7*.sh` takes the finished data and reformats it for sharing online, creating the contents of the `data/public` folder.
 Scripts from the `misc` subfolder are detailed in the header of the individual scripts.

 Some of the underlying scripts from the `misc` folder have not been made publicly available here.
 This includes verious helper scripts not included within the pipeline as well as scripts obtaining cohort demographics.
 These would likely only be of interest for researchers with the raw data available to them, and can then be obtained at reasonable request.

 All bash scripts and their underlying R scripts were built to be ran on a Linux machine, using default command-line tools as well as PLINK1.9, PLINK2 and R (4.3.1).

-# 2. OUTPUT
+# 2. DATA